VickyCarlson/PCI_Growth/README.md

 # PCI_Growth
-Predict per capita income growth in a state.
+How does educational attainment affect per capita income growth in a state.